Imane-alk/imane-notebook/README.md

 ---

-## Project Structure
+## Project structure

-The project follows good software engineering practices and is organized as follows:
+The project is organized as follows:

 - `notebooks/`
   Contains Jupyter notebooks for exploratory data analysis and presentation of results.
 The main notebook `project.ipynb` includes the full econometric analysis: data loading, visualizations, linear regressions, and result interpretation.